shadowinek/user-management/README.md

 #### 24/05 13:30 (45m)
 * Added a simple design
 * I didn't include the domain model.
 The last time I did a proper UML was 10+ years ago and I would need more time to refresh my knowledge of it.

+### 24/05 15:00 (1h30m)
+* Users in the Admin group could login into the system.
+Other users shouldn't be able to login.